jjfumero/jjfumero.github.io/_posts/2023-12-10-nvidia-drivers-fedora39.md

 ## 2. Installing the NVIDIA Driver with the Signed Modules

-The website [if-not-true-then-false](https://www.if-not-true-then-false.com/2015/fedora-nvidia-guide) is an excellent resource to install the NVIDIA drivers for different Operating Systems.
+The website [if-not-true-then-false](https://www.if-not-true-then-false.com/2015/fedora-nvidia-guide) is an excellent resource installing the NVIDIA drivers for different Operating Systems.
 In a nutshell, we perform the following commands:

 ```bash